ajs-voices/once-upon-a-dream/scenes/032-not-now.md

 Ant shook his body and nodded.
 "Yeah, alright.
 Icecream or pie?"

-"I think chocolate will have to be tonights remedy."
+"I think chocolate will have to be tonight's remedy."

 Ant laughed.
 "Icecream it is."